Problems with Import Files

-Changed Import File: If the structure of the import file changes then WP All Import will no longer be able to find the data that it is supposed to import.
-You can either create a new import with the new file, or you can adjust the XPath setting in Import Settings ▸ Advanced Options, and then reconfigure your import in Manage Imports ▸ Edit Import.
+Changed Import File: If the structure of the import file changes, then WP All Import will no longer be able to find the data that it is supposed to import.
+You can either create a new import with the new file, or you can adjust the XPath setting in import Settings › Advanced Options, and then reconfigure your import in Manage Imports › Edit Template.

-Character Encoding: Sometimes the file in encoded in such a way that it may look valid but it’s really not.
-Other times, a file will declare that it is encoded in one way but really it’s encoded in a different way.
+Character Encoding: Sometimes, the file is encoded in such a way that it may look valid, but it’s really not.
+Other times, a file will declare that it is encoded in one way, but really it’s encoded in a different way.
 Read more on our guide to character encoding.